-The United Kingdom will provide armored vehicles and body armor to rebels in Syria to “help save lives,” said Foreign Secretary William Hague on Wednesday.
+The United Kingdom will provide armored vehicles and body armor to rebels in Syria to “help save lives,” Foreign Secretary William Hague said on Wednesday.

 Two weeks ago, the European Union’s foreign ministers, including Hague, agreed not to provide weapons to opposition forces in Syria that seek to topple President Bashar al-Assad.
 Hague on Wednesday argued that “technical assistance” was “necessary, proportionate and lawful,” however, despite European arms sanctions that prohibit the export of weapons.
 Britain, he added, will provide millions of pounds worth of “nonlethal” civilian and military assistance, exempt from the embargo, including communication and sanitation systems.